webplantmedia/gallop-palladium/readme.txt

 == Copyright ==

-Frost WordPress Theme, (C) 2022-2023 WP Engine.
+GallopWP WordPress Theme, (C) 2022-2023 WP Engine.
-Frost is distributed under the terms of the GNU GPL.
+GallopWP is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by